1. Packages

 All input properties are implicitly available as output properties.
 Additionally, the Secret resource produces the following output properties:

-Data Dictionary<string, object>
+Data Dictionary<string, string>

 A mapping whose keys are the top-level data keys returned from Vault and whose values are the corresponding values.
 This map can only represent string data, so any non-string values returned from Vault are serialized as JSON.